-There are two things I like about this dip: 1) It’s easy to make and stores for a long time in the refrigerator.
-2) It’s delicious.
+There are three things I like about this dip: 1) It’s easy to make 2) It stores for a long time in the refrigerator 3) It’s delicious.

 You can decrease your amounts if you don’t want as much dip.
 The original recipe actually came in smaller portions, but this is the size I always make.
 That’s because when there are guys who show up at my house looking for food, this is a sure way to get them to eat some vegetables.
 As long as there’s dip, they keep dipping.

 This recipe keeps in the refrigerator as long as sour cream and mayonnaise would keep in your refrigerator.
 Mix it up a few days before you’ll be serving it, and the flavor will go right through the dip.
 There is no last-minute preparation for this dip.

 Fix a tray of raw vegetables: carrots, celery, tomatoes, cauliflower, broccoli, and cucumbers.
 Then add this vegetable dip, and you’ll have an entree’ that will bring folks coming back for more.